 This is a research based approach to understanding the causes and cures for birth-related trauma wrapped inside a collaborative, interactive, and supportive community that cares about you and getting you the results you need.

 “I feel this course offered flexibility with assignments and working at your own pace.
 It was very informative and something everyone would benefit in taking.
 This course will enhance one’s skills when interacting with clients.” — CINDY, GRADUATE

-This course provides 65 professional education hours.
+This online course provides 65 professional education hours.
 Investing 5-10 hours a week on course content and assignments, you can expect to complete this course in 2-4 months.
 It’s entirely self-paced and up to you how much time you have to invest and when you would like to complete it.
 Our downloadable course calendars will help you meet your completion goals.

 The cost includes everything with no additional or hidden fees: